-What to Measure and Why: Kanban Metrics
+Kanban Metrics: What to Measure and Why

-Here we will explain the specific Kanban metrics & analytics that you should be using to monitor your team performance and your process efficiency and delivery times, as well as the red flags to watch for that signal trouble ahead.
+Today, we’ll explain the specific Kanban metrics & analytics that you should be using to monitor your team performance and your process efficiency and delivery times, as well as the red flags to watch for that signal trouble ahead.

 Work In Progress

-A key component of the Kanban method is limiting Work In Progress (WIP) to improve your team’s efficiency.
+A key component of the Kanban Method is limiting Work In Progress (WIP) to improve your team’s efficiency.
 Think about it – do you get work faster when you split your attention between many tasks, or when you choose one to focus on?

 The optimum WIP limit for your team will depend on several factors such as the size of your team, however a good place to start is setting the limit at around the number of people in your team – this way, everyone can focus on one task at a time.

-Cycle time, throughput and WIP are connected by Little’s Law.
+Cycle time, throughput, and WIP are connected by Little’s Law.
 This formula applies to any system which meets Little’s Law assumptions.

 Cycle Time = WIP/Throughput

-Little’s Law shows the relationship between the three basic Kanban metrics, and that changing one will have an effect on the other two.
+Little’s Law shows the relationship between the three basic flow metrics, and that changing one will have an effect on the other two.
 For example, for a reduction in cycle time, WIP must decrease.

 Cumulative Flow Diagram